-Apple might be have brought it to the masses in 2016, but follow us as we walk you through smartphones dual lens camera systems of the past and present and into the future.
+Apple might be have brought it to the masses in 2016 with the iPhone 7 Plus, but follow us as we walk you through smartphones dual lens camera systems of the past and present and into the future.

 LG Optimus 3D and HTC Evo 3D: Another dimension

 In 2011, 3D was a thing.
 The world's TV manufacturers were lining up 3D TV sets, there were 3D films being produced and we were being told that 3D was the next big thing (again).

 For smartphones, it was the opportunity for innovation.
 The LG Optimus 3D was announced in February 2011 and the HTC Evo 3D launched on Sprint in March 2011.

 Both these smartphones (and there were some others) used dual lenses to allow them to take 3D video and 3D photos.
 They use the same technique used by regular 3D cameras, using those dual lenses to create a sense of depth in images.
 This was boosted with a 3D display to view those images, without the glasses.

 But 3D was just a passing phase, and although we could capture 3D, ultimately, that was only the start of the story for dual lens cameras.

 - LG Optimus 3D vs HTC Evo 3D: Which has the better 3D camera?